Changelog

 • All contributors on GitHub

-See CONTRIBUTORS.md for a full list.
+See the GitHub Contributors page for a full list.

 Next Steps